0xC0ffee1/minevalley-docs/docs/lily/Rules.md

 #### [1.]
 Building rules.
 - Building inappropriate builds is prohibited.
 - Huge redstone powered farms need to have an ON / OFF switch.
-- No lag (or TPS) drop causing redstone builds or farms.
+- No lag (or TPS) drop causing builds or farms.

 #### [2.]
 Hacked clients and mods.
 - Prohibited modifications: